 Now that you know how to avoid and fix unfortunately, camera has stopped on your Android, you should also learn what to do if your files get corrupt.
 If your camera photos and the device gets corrupted, you will need an advanced repair tool to make them accessible once more.
 A top photo repair tool you can explore is the Wondershare Repairit.
 This tool is simple and efficient; using this software is broken down into three simple steps.
 It can recover different files and video types, and it will also allow you to preview files before saving them.
 Below are the steps to repairing your camera photos and videos.

 Step 1: Add files

-Visit the official Wondershare website and click on add files, which is in the center of the page.
+Visit the official Wondershare website and click on "+Add" after choosing "Photo Repair" in the "More Types Repair" section.
 Browse through the image files on your Android device and pick the corrupt pictures and videos you want to repair.
 Wondershare Repairit allows you to repair your files in batches to save you time.

 Step 2: Repair Files